-If the landowner is unhappy with the offer and cannot negotiate a better price, then the matter will go into condemnation proceedings.
-In this process (typically with the help of an attorney and an appraiser), the landowner counters the government's offer and may even challenge the validity of the proposed use of the property.
+If the owner disagrees with the government's estimate of the property's value and cannot negotiate a better price or additional compensation, the matter goes into condemnation proceedings.
+The landowner may counter the government's offer and may even challenge the validity of the proposed use of the property.

 In a regulatory or pro tanto taking, where zoning or government action diminishes the property's value, the owner must file an inverse condemnation action.
 In an inverse condemnation case, the owner must show that the property had a particular use or value before the government's action and how the remaining property value has decreased.

 Eminent domain proceedings can take months or years to challenge in court.
 Whatever construction or building was underway will likely continue unless the property owner can obtain an injunction against the developer.
 Property owners should seek the help of an eminent domain attorney as soon as possible after learning of a possible condemnation action.